realworldocaml/book/en/imperative-programming.md

 is only _weakly polymorphic_, which is to say that it can be used with any _single_ type.
-That makes sense, because, unlike `identity`, `remember` always returns the value it was passed on its first invocation, which means it can only be used with one type.
+That makes sense, because, unlike `identity`, `remember` always returns the value it was passed on its first invocation, which means its return value must always have the same type.

 OCaml will convert a weakly polymorphic variable to a concrete type as soon as it gets a clue as to what concrete type it is to be used as,